Find out more about Credit Europe Bank NV, our legal structure, board members and how we conduct business ethically, in compliance with regulations.

 Dutch Corporate Governance Code

 This section contains a brief overview of CEB’s compliance with the best practice rules of the Dutch Corporate Governance Code (in this section known as the Code).
 On 8 December 2016 the Corporate Governance Code Monitoring Committee has published the revised Dutch Corporate Governance Code.
-It should be noted that due to its private ownership structure, the Code’s provisions on shareholders (rights, meetings, obligations, protective measures – see Chapter IV of the Code) are not applicable to CEB.
+It should be noted that due to our private ownership structure, the Code’s provisions on shareholders/general meeting (rights, meetings, obligations, protective measures – see Chapter IV of the Code) are, to a large extent, not applicable to CEB.
 As CEB has adopted a two-tier structure, chapter 5 of the Corporate Governance Code (one-tier governance structure) does not apply.
 In 2019 CEB reports on its compliance with the Corporate Governance Code as follows:

 Conflict of Interest Policy